 As parents, it is your duty to make sure your children do not unduly fret or worry before the results.
 Keep in mind the Roman emperor Marcus Aurelius’ words, “Do not anticipate trouble or worry about what may never happen.
 Keep in the sunlight.”
 Take a tip from this quote and ensure that your children enjoy the sunshine in their lives and do not worry about the dark clouds.

-- Dr Vasuki Mathivanan is a counselling psychologist.
-She is the President of Chennai Counsellors' Foundation (CCF).
+*Dr Vasuki Mathivanan is a counselling psychologist.
+She is the President of Chennai Counselors' Foundation (CCF).